0xc0ffeec0de/InnocenceCrypto/README.md

 # Crypt-DES-based

      DES-based password hash algorithm
-     The cryptocurrency is in progress made by mob and onion we are working to keep the code clean and doing what should be its purpose
+     The crypton is in progress made by mob and onion we are working to keep the code clean and doing what should be its purpose